durveshshah/Emotion-Detection-System/README.md

 Finally, the usage column will tell whether it is a training dataset or testing dataset.

 Download the Dataset from Kaggle: https://www.kaggle.com/msambare/fer2013/download.
-Create a folder `data` and extract the contents of the archive into that data folder

 ## Required packages
 OpenCV, Tensorflow.keras, Matplotlib, Numpy, os, Python 3